JoeSchmuck/Multi-Report/README.md

 # Drive Self-test for TrueNAS

+New in Drive-Selftest Version 1.06

+ - Updated Silent to be more effective when enabled.
+ - Changed RESILVER and SCRUB to limit SMART tests to only the pools affected.
+ - Changed RESILVER and SCRUB to have a 'disable' option and let SMART tests run regardless of RESIVLER or SCRUB in progress.
+ - Added drive testing tracking in CSV file.
+This will ensure all drives are SMART LONG tested promptly if the script is not run everyday and a drive is missed.
+ - Added a "Maximum_Catchup_Drive_Count" variable to limit how many additional drives can be LONG tested if they were missed.

 Drive Self-test is a new script specifically to perform the SMART testing.
 The SMART testing was removed from Multi-Report placed in this script.
 This script has many benefits being a seperate script: